 If the disparate artists and works brought together by this curation have a thesis in common, it is that repetition is never just the return of the same, but always also the mother of difference.
 In repeating our past mistakes, in the hauntings of memory, in counting the days until some awaited salvation, in the unity of chants, in the meticulous reproduction of something once spontaneous, in the monotonous recurrence of systematic violence, in the performance of a script, in death and in birth, in seemingly every motion and action, we are led to the conclusion that we are beings of repetition, and that it is within this repetition that we form the idea of change.

-‘Begin Again: Repetition in Contemporary Art’ is on display at the Philadelphia Museum of Art until the 30th of December 2024.
+‘Begin Again: Repetition in Contemporary Art’ is on display at the Philadelphia Museum of Art until Dec.
+30.